 I’m a holistic vet.
 To support my patients and clients professionally and ethically, I have to allow them to make informed choices.
 This means I must discuss surgery, even though it’s something I encourage my clients to avoid whenever possible.
 And almost always, it’s not necessary …

-… That said, there are rare situations where surgery may be necessary despite the toxic load of drugs and anesthetic agents, combined with the abrupt physical shock of the surgeon invading the body.
+That said, there are rare situations where surgery may be necessary.
+This brings a toxic load of drugs and anesthetic agents, combined with the abrupt physical shock of the surgeon invading the body.
 Even well-intentioned surgery is inherently violent and is difficult to accept if you want to care for your pet in a holistic, harmonious way.

-The good news is that if surgery does become necessary, there are many things you can do to support your pet through surgery using a holistic approach.
+The good news is that if surgery does become necessary, there are many things you can do to support your dog through surgery using a holistic approach.

 First, let me explain situations where surgery may be unavoidable.

 Violently Acute Issues

 These are situations when you’ll have no time to think about it.
 Without emergency surgery, your pet will die.

 - Traumatic accidents: your dog being hit by a car; a bad dog fight with puncture wounds penetrating a body cavity; any physical trauma causing massive bleeding, wounds to organs, fractured bones or cranial trauma.

 Others that don’t usually need immediate attention (you’ll have hours or days to consider your decision):